 What Makes the Body Cells Healthy?

-Carbs are "all plant foods".
-In other words, they are all foods not classified as protein or fats, including sugars, vegetables, fruits, grains, nuts, seeds, spices, herbs, etc.
+Carbohydrates (Carbs) are foods that are not classified as protein or fats, including sugars, vegetables, fruits, grains, nuts, seeds, spices, herbs, etc.

 When Cell Membranes Surrounding Cells are not Constructed as Nature Intended:

 - They are not as able to intake oxygen, nutrients, water, etc.

 - They are less able to get rid of their own natural toxic waste products, i.e. carbon dioxide breathed out through the lungs, uric acid and ammonia excreted via the kidneys, etc.

 In order for all of the body’s cells to be healthy, their membranes must be constructed out of 50% saturated fat, and some cells, like those in the lungs, require 100% saturated fats.

 Mary G. Enig, PhD, Weston A. Price Foundation, states in her article Saturated Fats and the Lungs: "When people consume a lot of partially hydrogenated fats and oils, the trans fatty acids are put into the phospholipids [fats] where the body normally wants to have saturated fatty acids and the lungs may not work effectively."

 The right kinds of fats are nature–made saturated fat, in spite of what we’ve been led to believe.
 They play many important roles in body chemistry.
 The truth is, natural nature-made fats and oils have components found only in them, which are health-promoting, and all man-made fats are now known to be disease–causing.